-So we are in lockdown.
+May 2020: So we are in lockdown, still.
 The government has said we can work from home or go back to work if we can’t.
 I can write, but I can’t do any acting, as contact is only within 2 metres of another person.
-And all my after dinner talks and festival hosting etc is cancelled.
+All my after dinner talks and festival hosting etc is cancelled.
 However, this time will pass and I am using mine to write more and keep my acting craft up to scratch.
-My latest book The Terror Within, is doing well, I am delighted to say, and I have had a lot of lovely letters from readers saying they are enjoying it.
+My latest book The Terror Within, is still doing well, I am delighted to say, and I have had a lot of lovely letters from readers saying they are enjoying it.
 I so love to hear from readers.
 I hope everyone out there is finding things to do within this difficult time.
 A good time for spring cleaning, or if you have dogs, you can get longer walks than usual.
-On my other web: Caninesinkent.co.uk I am going to explore some lovely walks and will write about them on there.
+On my web Caninesinkent.co.uk I am going to explore some lovely walks and will write about them on there.
 Also another thing I have been doing is having a clear-out.
 I hate clutter, so I am bagging up anything I don’t use and making loads of bags of stuff to be delivered to charity shops as soon as they re-open.
-Fortunately the weather is good, so loads of reading too, out in the garden.
-However my hubby suffers terrible with hay fever, so he sits inside the open conservatory doors and sneezes!
+Fortunately the weather is good, so loads of reading too, out in the garden, Sadly my hubby suffers terrible with hay fever, so he sits inside the open conservatory doors and sneezes!
 Stay well everyone.

 APRIL 2020: Just so delighted with the reviews on Terror Within.
 Anyone who writes will know the dread and fear one feels when a book is due out.
 In the theatre I thought first nights were the worst thing in the world, but the good thing about those is that all the mistakes you make you can rectify the next night or through the run.
 With a novel, and so many hundreds of copies been printed, if you have made a mistake there is no going back.